mfurqan26/SYSC4806_Project/README.md

 http://localhost:8080

-To see the mock landing page we have right now
+To see the website from the home page, which is our sign up/prompt for login page

 # Entity Relation Diagram